sol-eng/data-science-lab/README.md

 * An internet connection
 * Sudo access

+If you are new to Linux, I highly recommend reading [The Unix Workbench](https://seankross.com/the-unix-workbench/) by Sean Kross.
+This concise manual explains basic commands for working with Unix/Linux.

 ### Instance

 Create a Linux Server on AWS.
 Or you can use a VM on your local desktop.